Tom Brady has a coach—Todd Bowles of the Bucs.

-In this way, we ensure that you always have only what is working TODAY.
+In this way, we ensure that you always have what is working TODAY.

-Occasionally an FA will do something extraordinary in their office, and we’ll thoroughly document their process.
+Occasionally a financial professional will do something extraordinary in their office, and we’ll thoroughly document their process.
 (With their permission, of course).
 For example, we had an advisor who was VERY good at turning social connections into clients.
 He developed a gentle process to prospect those you should not prospect.
 If you did, you could kiss any future party invite goodbye.
-He found a way around that taboo that is comfortable and actually gets you involved more in the community.
+He found a way around that taboo that is comfortable and gets you more involved in the community.